corewar/corewar.io/docs/developer/index.md

 ```
 {
   runProgress: number   // Indicates current cycle as a percentage of maximum cycles
+  cycle: number         // The current cycle
+  maximumCycles: number // The maximum number of cycles, after which the round will end in a draw
 }
 ```